makersacademy/news-summary-challenge/README.md

 # News Summary challenge

+This is a weekend challenge I did during Week 7 at Makers Academy, using vanilla Javascript to write a single page app, including testing with no framework.

 * Challenge time: rest of the day and weekend, until Monday 9am.
 * Feel free to use Google, your notes, books, etc. but work on your own.
 * If you refer to the solution of another coach or student, please put a link to that in your README.